Albaicin is the oldest, and by far, the most beautiful part of Granada.

-Located at the edge of Alhambra, framed by the Darro river and Sacramonte neighbourhood, it is worlds apart from rest of the city.
-You can see the difference as soon as you enter the neigbourhood, best explored from the end of Darro river near Plaza de St Ana (location on map here)
+Located at the edge of Alhambra, framed by the Darro River and Sacramonte neighborhood, it is worlds apart from the rest of the city.
+You can see the difference as soon as you enter the neighborhood, best explored from the end of Darro River near Plaza de St Ana (location on map here)

 It was declared a UNESCO World Heritage Site in 1984 and perfectly captures the Islamic influence in the city with the many different transformations it went through.